AntonioBerna/ffust/README.md

 ```

 > [!NOTE]
-> I recommend you to install the program in the system instead of using `cargo`.
-However, if you want to use `cargo`, you can run the program with the following command:
+> I recommend you to install the program in the system instead of using `cargo run`.
+However, if you want to use `cargo run`, you can run the program with the following command:
 >    ```
 >    cargo run -- <operation> <input-file> <output-file>
 >    ```